alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 # `delete`

-To remove a key-value pair from a hash, use the keyword `delete`.
+To remove a key-value pair from an object, use the keyword `delete`:

 ```js
 states = {